ajaykesarwani/Accident-Video-Classification/README.md

 2. **Final Training & Evaluation** (`Final_CNN.ipynb`):
    - Load the saved pretrained weights.
-   - Continue training or fine-tune on the same or new dataset.
+   - Continue training or fine-tune on the same or a new dataset.
    - Evaluate the model’s performance.

 ---